webinstall/webi-installers/ssh-pubkey/README.md

 homepage: https://webinstall.dev/ssh-pubkey
 tagline: |
   Get your SSH public key.
-description: |
+---

+## Cheat Sheet

 > Your SSH Public Key is used for secure login from your laptop to servers and
 > other network devices - such as Raspberry Pis, game consoles, and home cloud
 > systems.
 The file public key _always_ ends in `.pub`.

 `ssh-pubkey` will:

 1. Create a new ssh keypair if you don’t already have one
 2. Copy your new or existing SSH Public Key to your `Downloads` folder
 3. Print the location of the copied key, and its contents to the screen
----

 The easiest way to get your SSH Public Key: